Global Health Fellowship

 two year fellowship focuses on training the fellows to develop the adult and

 pediatric clinical skills and knowledge base necessary to address the global impact of:

 1) infectious diseases – HIV/AIDS, malaria, tuberculosis, tropical and emerging infectious diseases

 2) acute and chronic diseases, violence and injuries presenting to emergency rooms in resource limited settings, and

 3) international travelers seeking pre/post travel medical care.

-Fellows explore the impact of these infectious diseases in New York City’s own diverse, global population that frequently seeks medical care at St Luke’s and Roosevelt Hospitals.
+Fellows explore the impact of these infectious diseases in New York City’s own diverse, global population that frequently seeks medical care at Mount Sinai St. Luke’s and West Hospitals.

-The fellowship provides the opportunity to acquire necessary skills and professional contacts to facilitate a career in Global Health by coordinating activities between international clinical and research rotations, St Luke’s/Roosevelt Departments of Emergency Medicine, Infectious Diseases/Travel Medicine Clinic, HIV Comprehensive Care Clinic, NYC Department of Health and Mental Hygiene, as well as partnering with a number of national and international NGO’s.
+The fellowship provides the opportunity to acquire necessary skills and professional contacts to facilitate a career in Global Health by coordinating activities between international clinical and research rotations, Mount Sinai St. Luke’s/West Departments of Emergency Medicine, Infectious Diseases/Travel Medicine Clinic, HIV Comprehensive Care Clinic, NYC Department of Health and Mental Hygiene, as well as partnering with a number of national and international NGO’s.

-For more information, please visit the Mt.
-Sinai St. Luke's-Roosevelt Global Health website.
+For more information, please visit the Mount Sinai St. Luke's/West Global Health web site.